hemerajs/hemera/packages/hemera-jaeger/README.md

 })
 ```

 ## Caveats

 - This plugin will use the property `hemera.trace$.opentracing` to transfer data across processes.
+- Client and Server response errors are logged as `error` events.

 ## Advanced example
 [here](/examples/monitoring/jaeger.js)